-I’ll never forget that day in the neurologist’s office, when he told me he knew what I had.
-I turned to my mom, pointed my index finger right in her face, and said, “I TOLD you I wasn’t crazy!”
-She looked back at me with tears in her eyes and said, “I know.”
+I’ll never forget that day in the neurologist’s office when he told me he knew what I had.
+I turned to my mom, pointed my index finger right in her face, and said “I TOLD you I wasn’t crazy!” and she looked back at me with tears in her eyes and said, “I know.”

-My life changed forever ten years ago.
-I mean, it first changed forever in September 2009 when I got “sick.”
-Then it changed again on January 9, 2010 when that “sick” got a name: Postural Orthostatic Tachycardia Syndrome, aka POTS.
+My life changed forever 10 years ago.
+I mean it first changed forever in September 2009 when I got “sick”.
+Then it changed again on January 9, 2010, when that “sick” got a name: Postural Orthostatic Tachycardia Syndrome, aka POTS.